cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     1. General patterns of communications among the various actors involved in the system (clients, aggregation servers, and the collector of the aggregate result);
-    1. Capabilities of a malicious coalition of servers attempting to divulge information about client measurements; and
+    1. Capabilities of a malicious coalition of parties attempting to divulge information about client measurements; and
     1. Conditions that are necessary to ensure that malicious clients cannot corrupt the computation.

- 1. Providing cryptographers with design criteria that provide a clear deployment roadmap for new constructions.
+ 1. Providing cryptographers with design criteria that provide a clear deployment roadmap for new constructions of privacy-preserving measurement systems.

 This document also specifies two concrete VDAF schemes, each based on a protocol from the literature.